whitedragon3257/whitedragon3257/README.md

 # Hello, Devs!

-I'm sr.White (or sr.white dragon, if you prefer).
+I'm Mr.White (or Mr.white dragon, if you prefer).

 I love working with artificial intelligence, but this is not unique project of me have.
 I like working with games in the terminal of the OS (Windows, Linux, etc).
 I recently developed a virtual library.
 Over time I will post my projects here for you to see, and if you want to help, feel free.